civican/legisinfo/43-2/bills/C-230/bill_text.md

-# Bill C-230: An Act respecting the development of a national strategy to
+# Bill C-230: An Act respecting the development of a national strategy to redress environmental racism

 ## Summary

-This enactment requires the Minister of the Environment, in consultation or cooperation with any persons, bodies, organizations or communities who are interested, to develop a national strategy to promote efforts across Canada to address the harm caused by environmental racism.
+This enactment requires the Minister of the Environment, in consultation with representatives of provincial and municipal governments, of Indigenous communities and of other affected communities, to develop a national strategy to promote efforts across Canada to redress the harm caused by environmental racism.
 It also provides for reporting requirements in relation to the strategy.

-Whereas the Government of Canada recognizes the need to advance environmental justice across Canada and the importance of continuing to work towards eliminating racism and racial discrimination in all their forms and manifestations;

-Whereas a disproportionate number of people who live in environmentally hazardous areas are members of an Indigenous, racialized or **other marginalized** community;
+Whereas a disproportionate number of people who live in environmentally hazardous areas are members of an Indigenous or racialized community;

 Whereas the establishing of environmentally hazardous sites, including landfills and polluting industries, in areas inhabited primarily by members of those communities could be considered a form of racial discrimination;

-Whereas **the Government of Canada recognizes that it is important to meaningfully involve all Canadians — and, in particular, marginalized** communities **— in the development of** environmental **policy and that** racial discrimination **in the development of environmental policy** would constitute environmental racism;
+Whereas racial discrimination in respect of environmental policy-making, including the targeting of certain communities for the establishment of environmentally hazardous sites and the subsequent neglect of those communities in relation to the cleanup of those sites, would constitute environmental racism;

-Whereas the Government of Canada is committed to **assessing and** preventing environmental racism and to providing affected communities with the opportunity to participate in, **among other things**, finding solutions to **address** harm caused by environmental racism;
+Whereas the Government of Canada is committed to preventing environmental racism and to providing affected communities with the opportunity to participate in finding solutions to redress the harm caused by environmental racism;

 And whereas the Government of Canada recognizes that collaboration and a coordinated national strategy are key to promoting effective change and achieving environmental justice;